oschrenk/notes/git-guide.md

 These terms (in parts taken from [#Wiegley:2009][]) should help understanding the concept behind Git

 working tree
-:	A **working tree** is any directory on your filesystem which has a repository associated with it (typically indicated by the presence of a sub-directory within it named `.git`.).
+:	A **working tree** is any directory on your file system which has a repository associated with it (typically indicated by the presence of a sub-directory within it named `.git`.).
 It includes all the files and sub-directories in that directory.

 repository
 :	A **repository** is a collection of _commits_, each of which is an archive of what the project's working tree looked like at a past date, whether on your machine or someone else's.
 It also defines _HEAD_ (see below), which identifies the _branch_ or commit the current working tree stemmed from.
 Lastly, it contains a set of branches and _tags_, to identify certain commits by name.